 Iyeesha Cook holds a Masters of Science in Business Technology, with a concentration and Graduate Certificate in Project Management from Steven’s Institute of Technology, along with a Bachelor’s of Science in Industrial Engineering.
 Iyeesha is a proven leader with broad experience and an impressive track record of successful program model development and project management.
 Iyeesha brings passion and compassion to advancing the social and emotional well-being of youth of color.
 She is capable of maintaining and building relationships with partners from diverse backgrounds.
 Iyeesha’s commitment in every project is lifting the voices and interests of youth to support their self-determination and thriving.
 Learn more about Iyeesha here.

 Tangie Fleming is the owner of TGF Consulting, Inc. Tangie specializes in designing customized websites, designing data visualization tools, designing graphics-based evaluation reports, developing infographics and social media advertisements, and creating print and digital marketing materials.
 Tangie holds a MA in Liberal Studies from NC State University and a Graduate Certificate in Entrepreneurship from UNC Kenan-Flagler.
 She incorporates her education and experience in program evaluation, graphic communications, project management, and marketing to assist others in developing, designing, and disseminating information about their projects, business, and organizations.
-Tangie consults with Karyl to support in the dissemination of findings designed to reach a wide range of stakeholders (including brochures, infographics, graphic research briefs, social media postings).
+Tangie consults with Karyl to support in the dissemination of findings designed to reach a wide range of partners (including brochures, infographics, graphic research briefs, social media postings).
 Karyl affectionately refers to Tangie as the graphic design genie.
 “If Tangie stamps it, it is golden.”
 Learn more about Tangie here.